Bad Girls series 6

 The sixth series of British drama series Bad Girls premiered on 14 April 2004.
 It consists of twelve episodes.
 The first four episodes were broadcast on Wednesday nights, with episode five moved to Monday and episodes six to eight broadcast over consecutive nights beginning the following Monday.
-After a 12-week hiatus, the remaining episodes of the series were screened Monday nights and concluded on 23 August 2004.
+After an 11-week hiatus, due to UEFA Euro 2004, the remaining four episodes of the series were screened Monday nights and concluded on 23 August 2004.